Solar Panels vs Heat Pumps: Which Is Right for Your Home?

 Grid Export Income

 You want to sell excess energy back to the grid.
-The Smart Export Guarantee (SEG) pays 3–15p/kWh for exported electricity, with earnings exempt from the first £1,000 of trading income via HMRC.
+The Smart Export Guarantee (SEG) pays around 13–15p/kWh for exported electricity (up to 30p on Octopus Flux with a battery), with earnings exempt from the first £1,000 of trading income via HMRC.

 When should you choose a heat pump instead?